 11. One alternate ending involved Jason decapitating Chris

-The actual ending of Part 3 features Chris as the sole survivor, being driven away by the cops while she shrieks wildly from the backseat.
+The actual ending of Part 3 features Chris as the sole survivor, being driven away by the cops while she shrieks like a madwoman in the backseat.
 She has left Jason behind on the floor of the barn with an axe lodged in his head.
 However, before she departs she suffers a signature Friday the 13th crazy dream sequence, with Jason’s mother emerging from the lake.
 Sure, it doesn’t make a lick of sense, but since when would they let a little thing like that stop them?

 12. The 3D was a logistical nightmare

 Part 3 was the first production to use the Marks 3-D system, and it was a constant learning process.
 The earliest scenes they filmed, such as the opening tracking shot and Shelly and the bikers at the convenience store, had to be completely re-shot due to difficulties with the 3D camera.
-Plus, they had to be careful about which colors to include in costumes, and everything had to be lit far brighter than normal.
-It took hours to set-up individual shots meaning the actors on the film spent most of their time simply sitting around waiting for the next shot to be set-up, a common on-set experience for actors but just far longer than normal this time.
+Plus, they had to be careful about which colors to include in costumes.
+Everything had to be lit far brighter than normal.
+It took hours to set-up individual shots, which is always kind of true but even more so this time.

 13. Paramount had to spend millions to equip theaters to be able to show the film in 3D